 Let'Em Run Free

-This was created for the Godot Wild Jam #80, Controlled Chaos.
+This was originally created for the Godot Wild Jam #80, Controlled Chaos.
 It is still a work in progress.
+We have released a post-jam update based on the jam feedback.
 Please enjoy the demo of what we have so far.
 There is much more to come!

 All the animal enclosures have vanished and the animals are running amok!
 You have been called upon to fence them in.
 Are you up to the task?

-Controls can be found using the Help button in game, or in the second screenshot.
+Default controls can be found using the Help button in game, or in the second screenshot.
+You can remap the controls in the Settings.
+The tutorial will teach you the basic controls and gameplay.

 Planned improvements: